josephspurrier/surfstack-routing/README.md

 ## Creating a Route

 You can set a route two different ways.
-The first piece should contain an HTTP request method and URI separated by a space.
-The are case sensitive.
+The pattern should contain an HTTP request method and URI separated by a space.
+It is case sensitive by default, but you can treat it as a regular expression and use (?i).
+The pattern can be treated as a Perl Compatible Regular Expression (PCRE).
 Any HTTP request method can be used (GET, HEAD, POST, PUT, DELETE, OPTIONS, PATCH, TRACE, CONNECT) as well as the wildard, ANY, which has a lower prority.
 The URI should start with a slash.
 Only add a slash to the end if you want to